dotnet/EntityFramework.Docs/docs/miscellaneous/testing.rst

 The key to testing with this provider is the ability to tell the context to use the InMemory provider, and control the scope of the in-memory database.
 Typically you want a clean database for each test method.

+``DbContextOptions<TContext>`` exposes a ``UseInternalServiceProvider`` method that allows us to control the ``IServiceProvider`` the context will use. ``IServiceProvider`` is the container that EF will resolve all its services from (including the InMemory database instance).
+Typically, EF creates a single ``IServiceProvider`` for all contexts of a given type in an AppDomain - meaning all context instances share the same InMemory database instance.
+By allowing one to be passed in, you can control the scope of the InMemory database.

 Here is an example of a test class that uses the InMemory database.
-Each test method creates a new ``IServiceProvider``, meaning each method has its own InMemory database.
+Each test method creates a new ``DbContextOptions<TContext>`` with a new ``IServiceProvider``, meaning each method has its own InMemory database.

 .. literalinclude:: testing/sample/TestProject/BlogServiceTests.cs
         :language: csharp